Hiking

 North Carolina Arboretum

-The North Carolina Arboretum offers 434 acres of natural beauty, including 65 acres of cultivated gardens, and 10 miles of hiking and biking trails.
-The Arboretum offers a variety of trails, rated easy to moderate and moderate to strenuous, and is located at 100 Frederick Law Olmsted Way, Asheville, NC, 28806.
+Offers 434 acres of natural beauty, including 65 acres of cultivated gardens, and 10 miles of hiking and biking trails, which are rated easy to moderate and moderate to strenuous.
+There is a small fee to access the grounds.
+Located at 100 Frederick Law Olmsted Way, Asheville, NC, 28806.
 Visit the Arboretum’s website for a Hiking Guide.

 Oklawaha Greenway

-The Oklawaha Greenway stretches 3.25 miles, connecting Jackson Park, Patton Park, Berkley Park, Sullivan Park & William H. King Memorial Park.
-It is a relatively flat, paved trail and is handicap accessible.
-The Greenway is a 10-foot-wide asphalt path for cyclists and pedestrians.
-Mileage signs have been installed every quarter of a mile along the trail to help trail users know how far they have traveled and how much farther it is to their destination.
+The Okalawaha Greenway stretches 3.25 miles, connecting Jackson Park, Patton Park, Berkley Park, Sullivan Park & William H. King Memorial Park.
+It is a relatively flat, paved trail runs along Mud Creek and is handicap accessible.
+This 10-foot-wide asphalt path is popular among both cyclists and pedestrians, is a great place to go birding and to look for wildflowers.
 Benches, water fountains, and three bicycle FixIt Stations are available along the trail.
-Blue light phones have been installed along the greenway using grant money from the state Department of Transportation.
+Parking is available at each of the connecting parks as well as in small lots on many of the intersecting roads.

 Perry N. Rudnick Art and Nature Trail

-The Perry N. Rudnick Art and Nature Trail has multiple trails through woods and meadows that make it easy to create a loop that suits your ability.
-The trails are dotted with outdoor art.
+Located just outside Downtown Hendersonville, you will find multiple trails through both woods and meadows that are dotted with outdoor art.
 All trails are relatively flat and would be considered easy to navigate.
 Parking is available at the Kellogg Center and a small lot at 362 South Rugby Road in Hendersonville.

 Pisgah National Forest

-Pisgah National Forest encompases more than 500,000 acres of public lands, which are filled with countless miles of hiking and biking trails, rivers for fishing, swimming and tubing, waterfalls, scenic views, picnic sites, and camping sites.
-Popular hiking trails include Moore Cove Falls (easy), Andy Cove Falls (easy), the Estatoe Trail (easy), Cradle of Forestry (easy), Pink Beds (moderate), Daniel Ridge (moderate), John Rock (difficult), Looking Glass Rock (difficult), Art Loeb (difficult) and many more.
+Pisgah National Forest encompasses more than 500,000 acres of public lands, which are filled with waterfalls, countless miles of hiking and biking trails, rivers for fishing, swimming and tubing, waterfalls, scenic views, picnic sites, and camping sites.
+Some of the most popular hiking trails near Hendersonville include Moore Cove Falls (easy), Andy Cove Falls (easy), the Estatoe Trail (easy), Cradle of Forestry (easy), Pink Beds (moderate), Daniel Ridge (moderate), John Rock (difficult), Looking Glass Rock (difficult), Art Loeb (difficult) and many more.
 Check out Hike WNC for great hiking info or the Pisgah Ranger District Visitor Center, located at 1600 Pisgah Highway, Pisgah Forest, NC 28768.

 Strawberry Gap Trail